timescale/docs.timescale.com-content/other-sample-datasets.md

 For more details and example usage, see [In-depth: Device ops datasets](#in-depth-devices).

 **Weather**: These datasets are designed to represent temperature and humidity data from a variety of locations.
+(Click on the name to download.)

 1. [`weather_small`][weather-small] - 1,000 locations over 1,000 two-minute intervals
 1. [`weather_med`][weather-medium] - 1,000 locations over 15,000 two-minute intervals